 Altogether, the balance of small size, budget-friendliness, and amenities that pop up campers offer make renting one of these trailers a great option for week- to month-long road trips during the summer season.

-6 Things to Consider When Renting a Pop Up Camper
+6 Things to Consider For Your Pop Up Camper Rental

-Once you’ve decided to rent a pop up camper over a fifth wheel or a motor home for your next big road trip, there are a number of other things you need to consider to make sure that you’ll have a good experience.
+Once you’ve decided to pursue a pop up camper rental over a fifth wheel or a motor home for your next big road trip, there are a number of other things you need to consider to make sure that you’ll have a good experience.

 1) Size Requirements